nodejs/node/doc/api/errors.md

 <a id="ERR_INVALID_ENV_VALUE"></a>
 ### ERR_INVALID_ENV_VALUE

-A environment variable value is unknown.
-Please consultate the documentation and make sure to pass in valid values.
+An environment variable value which is unrecognized.
+Please consult the documentation and make sure to pass in valid values.

 <a id="ERR_INVALID_FD"></a>
 ### ERR_INVALID_FD